o─-o─-o─-─-─-─ WITHOUT THORN THE ROSE ─-─-─-─o-─o-─o

 Disclaimer: I am not J.K.
 Rowling.

-Notes: This story is already completed.
-It has ~90k words.
-I will post a chapter once a week.
-I have written about 100k words of the first sequel and have planned out an eight-part series, but I am working full-time on a Ph.D. in Mathematics so I don't have a ton of time to work on this.
-I definitely plan to finish the series, but it could take several years to do so.
+Notes: I have planned out a long series of stories, but I am working full-time on a Ph.D. in Mathematics so I don't have a ton of time to work on this.
+I definitely plan to finish the series, but it could take quite a few years to do so.

 "Out of the fertile ground he caused to grow